hgschmie/factorio-inventory-sensor-improved/README.md

 * supports blueprinting, cloning and settings copying
 * debug mode shows scan area and connect/disconnect events

+### Virtual signals about scanned entities

+When enabling the `Generate inventory status signals` setting in the GUI, the sensor will create a number of virtual signals that describe the inventories of the connected entity.
+Note that for entities that have more than inventory (e.g. Assembly Machines), this is a summary across all inventories and not just for a single inventory.

+Item specific signals:

+* B - slot number for the "red bar" (blocked slots).
+Note: Only one inventory can have blocked slots
+* E - Sum of all empty slots in the inventories
+* F - Sum of all used slots in the inventories
+* T - Total number of slots in all inventories
+* P - Percentage of slots used (ignoring filtered and blocked slots) across all inventories
+* X - Total number of filtered slots (in inventories that use a filter)
+* I - Total number of items in all inventories

+Fluid signals:

+Fluids are stored in "fluid boxes" within entities.
+A fluid box is similar to an item slot except that each fluid box contains only one fluid.
+For normal use, the number of fluid boxes and fluids is the same.
+The only exception are entities with recipes where the same fluid is used as input and output.

+* D - Number of empty fluid boxes
+* A - Number of fluid boxes that contain fluids
+* C - Total number of fluid boxes
+* V - Total fluid capacity across all fluid boxes
+* L - Total amount of fluid across all fluid boxes
+* Q - Percentage of fluid capacity used

 ## Settings

 * 'Update interval' controls how often a sensor is updated.
 Default is every 10 ticks.
 Changing this value influences the amount of time the mod spends per tick.